OSSS-KU/sslab.github.io/content/_index.md

       text: |
         <br>
         <span style="font-size: 0.3em;">
-        We investigate the **challenges of system software technologies** with the goal of **better performance and efficiency** of computing infrastructures on all scales, from individual computers to massive cloud to planetary scale clusters.
+        We investigate the <strong>challenges of system software technologies</strong> with the goal of <strong>better performance and efficiency</strong> of computing infrastructures on all scales, from individual computers to massive cloud to planetary scale clusters.
 Our research efforts cover exciting topics like system optimization techniques, resource efficiency, high-performance computing, and virtualization.
         </span>

   - block: collection